Our Pastor, Rev. Marjorie Wilkes Matthews

 Pastor Marjorie is a graduate of Princeton University and Pacific School of Religion.
 She is married to Rev. Bob Matthews.

-Ministers in Covenant
+Our Ministers in Covenant

 Our Ministers in Covenant are members of Plymouth Church who are ordained in the United Church of Christ and are called to serve in hospitals, prisons, nonprofit organizations and other non-church settings.
-We are blessed to have eight Ministers in Covenant with Plymouth Church.
+We are blessed to have six Ministers in Covenant with Plymouth Church.

 Rev. Carolyn Collins